EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 Want more information on a palliative approach to care?

-- Health care provider resources and use our filter function to select long-term care resources.
+- Visit our Healthcare Provider Resources Hub and use the filter function to select the long-term care setting.

 - Subscribe to CentrePoint, BCCPC’s monthly newsletter, for updates on our current initiatives, research, resources and educational opportunities.